Codekiller258/SEN1211-GROUP-10-RBB/README.md

-## RBB - social risks and collective adaptations
+## RBB - Government flood adaptation strategies using societal risk

 ### Introduction
 This directory contains a RBB, which can be used to simulate what kind of collective adaptations (policies) will be used and decided by the government.
 This directory serves for the agent-based model of flood adaptation.
 The corresponding theory used in this model is FN method.
 Due to the fact that we want to make this model reuseable and separate from the big assignment, it contains many difference with this part in the big assignment.
 The model is overall simplified here for the RBB purpose, and the data used here is not necessary the same with the big assignment, but it can be later easily used in the big assignment.